Video 101: Tips & Tricks for Awesome Visual Storytelling by Lisa Lubin

 Video is a must for your business whether you are flying solo or a huge corporation.
-Nowadays, all your gadgets have those little red ‘record buttons.’.
-But, are you using it the best way possible can?
+Nowadays, all your gadgets have those little red ‘record buttons.’
+But, are you using your camera and video the best way you possibly can?

 Video 101 now for $5.99!